Security-Onion-Solutions/securityonion-docs/local-rules.rst

 -  Open ``/etc/nsm/rules/local.rules`` using your favorite text editor.
 If this is a distributed deployment, edit local.rules on your master server and it will replicate to your sensors.

--  Let's add a simple rule that will alert on the detection of a string in a tcp session.
+-  Let's add a simple rule that will alert on the detection of a string in a tcp session:

    ::